-Freight forwarding companies can contract directly with carriers or can utilize a client’s negotiated contract to secure bookings via ocean, air, rail or truck.
-Once a shipment is ready to go, whether it be import or export, the shipper/consignee will send basic details to the freight forwarder which will then make the booking with the carrier.
+Freight forwarding companies can contract directly with carriers or utilize a client’s negotiated contract to secure bookings via ocean, air, rail or truck.
+Once a shipment is ready to go, whether it be import or export, the shipper/consignee will send basic details to the freight forwarder, which will then make the booking with the carrier.

 Freight forwarders advise shippers of estimated freight costs, port charges, costs of special documents, insurance costs and terminal handling fees.
 Freight forwarders can also assist companies with initial pickup (depending on the Incoterm), interim storage and consolidation of freight.

-The freight forwarder is responsible for a number of export formalities, which in the United States includes Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.
+The freight forwarder is responsible for a number of export formalities, which in the United States include Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.

-Customs brokers are international trade experts who are responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take off of the final flight into the U.S. for air freight).
+Customs brokers are international trade experts who are responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take-off of the final flight into the U.S. for air freight).

 Due to the complexity of importing goods into the United States, many importers hire customs brokers to help clear U.S. import shipments.
-Individuals are able to self-clear goods for their own account, but corporations, partnerships and associations rely on licensed brokers to navigate the various facets of “customs business”.
+Individuals are able to self-clear goods for their own account, but corporations, partnerships and associations rely on licensed brokers to navigate the various facets of “customs business.”